Star Chamber

 The court of Star Chamber (Camera stellata) was an English court that sat at the royal Palace of Westminster, from the late to the mid-17th century (c.
 1641), and was composed of privy counsellors and common-law judges, to supplement the judicial activities of the common-law and equity courts in civil and criminal matters.

 It was originally established to ensure the fair enforcement of laws against socially and politically prominent people sufficiently powerful that ordinary courts might hesitate to convict them of their crimes.
 It was mainly a court of appeal and could impose any penalty, except the death penalty, in its own right.
 At various times it had sub-courts for particular areas, notably for appeals of "poor man's causes".

 The Chamber building itself was also sometimes used for other councils, courts, and committee meetings, which may cause confusion as to the role of the court of Star Chamber.

 In modern times, legal or administrative bodies with strict, arbitrary rulings, no due process rights to those accused, and secretive proceedings are sometimes metaphorically called "star chambers".
 (Note: For example, in Dáil Éireann, the lower house of the parliament of Ireland: "The Ceann Comhairle intervened and said the Dáil could not be used as a "star chamber" warning that people's reputations were involved and if the deputy had information he should go to the gardaí.")
-However, the arbitrariness is considered mythological by at least one academic.
+However, the idea that the Star Chamber acted arbitrarily is considered to be a myth by at least one academic.